 Your protein: Ground lamb, beef, turkey, chicken, mushrooms, or tofu all make a great keema.
 I have found that it is even better when I have a mix of meats.
 I made my last keema with what I had on hand: one pound of ground turkey, some mild Italian sausage, and pork, and it was especially flavorful.

-Spices: Besides the Indian pantry basic like Kashmiri chili powder, this recipe uses spices that you probably already have in your cupboard.
-Ground cinnamon, cloves, and coriander all come together to make this beautifully spiced curry.
+Spices: Besides the Indian pantry basics of Kashmiri chili powder and cardamom, this recipe uses spices that you probably already have in your cupboard.
+Ground cinnamon, cloves, cumin, and coriander all come together to make this beautifully spiced curry.

 Aromatics: Minced, browned onions provide a sweet flavor base, and the ever-popular duos of ginger and garlic add their unique flavors.